Biography

 1956

-She sends three sonnets to Mexico: Evocació dels morts (Evocation of the Dead), which belong to the unfinished project Món d'Ulisses (World of Ulysses), presided over by Agustí Bartra.
-She is the winner, and they are published in Gaseta de Lletres (Literary Gazette), the literary supplement of La Nova Revista.
-In Barcelona, clandestinely, the first literary awards in Catalan are held.
-Rodoreda wins the Joan Santamaria Award with the short story Carnaval (Carnival), written in Bordeaux during the war.
+Mercè sent three sonnets to Mexico entitled “Evocació dels morts” (Evocation of the Dead), which belonged to the unfinished project Món d’Ulisses (The World of Ulysses).
+They were accepted and published in Gaseta de Lletres, the literary supplement of La Nova Revista.
+Literary prize contests for works in the Catalan language were being held in Barcelona once again.
+Rodoreda won the Joan Santamaria Prize with her short story Carnaval, written in Bordeaux during the war.

 1957